The Hartwell Letters

 INTERACTIVE CITY TOURS BY URBAN TRAILS™

-Roman baths, Georgian crescents, and riverside walks - all packed into a small, walkable city.
+A new way to explore Bath: our walking tours take you around Roman baths, Georgian crescents, and riverside walks - all packed into this small, walkable city.
 Explore the landmarks, then follow the quieter streets and viewpoints that make Bath feel like a story you can step into.

 If you are searching for things to do in Bath, start with the city’s most iconic sights, then balance them with viewpoints, green spaces, and a few streets where the pace drops.
 These three angles give you a strong first experience.